m4saka/kshootmania-v2/src/docs/ksh_format_spec.md

         - "`1x`": The default
         - "`2x`": The weight is multiplied by 2 for gauge ascension, and 1.5 for descension
         - "`3x`": The weight is multiplied by 3 for gauge ascension, and 2 for descension
-    - There's a bug even in the latest version:
+    - There's a bug even in the latest version: the "`3x`" option is not enabled only for "`laserrate`".
     - Considering the internet ranking plans and complication of the specification, these options will be deleted at least in KSM V2.